isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-06-15-keeping-healthy.md

 <p>LyndaLibrary by LinkedIn is an eLearning platform with video tutorials by industry experts.
 Learn software, creative, and business skills to achieve your personal and professional goals.
 You can sign in to LyndaLibrary as an NLB library member to access its collection - <a href="/get-started-with/lynda/">find out how</a>.</p>

 <p><strong>1. <a href="https://www.lynda.com/OneNote-tutorials/Wellness-health-journals/5026550/2222666-4.html?org=nlb.gov.sg " target="_blank">Wellness and Health Journals</a></strong><br/>
-Starting a habit tracker in a journal or diary is a great way to keep track and be aware of your mood (state of mind), what you eat (nutrition) and workouts (fitness).
+Starting a habit tracker in a journal or diary is a great way to keep track and be aware of what you eat (nutrition) and workouts (fitness).
 This can help you create good habits and even break bad ones.</p>
 <a href="https://www.lynda.com/OneNote-tutorials/Wellness-health-journals/5026550/2222666-4.html?org=nlb.gov.sg"><img src="/images/PL-10-Lyndavideo1-team.jpg" style="width:400px;"></a>

 <p><strong>2. <a href="https://www.lynda.com/Business-tutorials/Avoiding-Burnout/2811713-2.html?org=nlb.gov.sg" target="_blank">Avoiding Burnout</a></strong><br/>